-The CNE is proud to host the traveling exhibition National Geographic: Pristine Seas Bringing the Ocean Back at this year’s event.
-Pristine Seas Photos is organized and travelled by the National Geographic Society.
+The CNE was proud to host the traveling exhibition National Geographic: Pristine Seas Bringing the Ocean Back at this year’s event.
+Pristine Seas Photos was organized and transported by the National Geographic Society.

-Pristine Seas: Bringing the Ocean Back, a photo exhibition curated by the National Geographic Society, will open at the Arts Crafts and Hobbies Pavilion from August 18th to September 4th.
-The exhibition draws upon over a decade worth of global expeditions conducted by the National Geographic Pristine Seas project to document and protect the ocean so it can heal, rebound, and regenerate.
+Pristine Seas: Bringing the Ocean Back, a photo exhibition curated by the National Geographic Society, opened at the Arts Crafts and Hobbies Pavilion from August 18th to September 4th.
+The exhibition drew upon over a decade worth of global expeditions conducted by the National Geographic Pristine Seas project to document and protect the ocean so it can heal, rebound, and regenerate.

-The exhibition highlights the importance of marine protected areas (MPAs) as a mechanism for protecting and restoring the world’s ocean.
-Through the exhibition’s narrative, photography, and film, visitors will learn how the Pristine Seas team supports Indigenous Peoples, local communities and governments in the creation of MPAs.
+The exhibition highlighted the importance of marine protected areas (MPAs) as a mechanism for protecting and restoring the world’s ocean.
+Through the exhibition’s narrative, photography, and film, visitors learned how the Pristine Seas team supports Indigenous Peoples, local communities and governments in the creation of MPAs.

-Visitors will explore the team’s expeditions ranging from the tropical coral reefs of the Southern Line Islands to the icebergs of the Antarctic Peninsula.
-Through stunning imagery and stories that highlight the scientific methods used on these expeditions, the exhibition will showcase Pristine Seas’ continued commitment to protecting ocean life.
+Visitors explored the team’s expeditions ranging from the tropical coral reefs of the Southern Line Islands to the icebergs of the Antarctic Peninsula.
+Through stunning imagery and stories that highlighted the scientific methods used on these expeditions, the exhibition showcased Pristine Seas’ continued commitment to protecting ocean life.

 Since 2008, the National Geographic Pristine Seas project has carried out 36 expeditions and helped establish 25 marine protected areas covering over 6.5 million square kilometers of ocean—an area more than twice the size of India.